whoislewys/mood-music-classification/README.md

 A deep neural net to classify music by mood

 ## Dependencies:
-Please install Miniconda and create a new virtual environment for this project.
+Please install Miniconda3 to create a virtual environment for this project.
 This will make package conflicts unlikely.

 To install Miniconda please go to https://conda.io/miniconda.html

-When it warns you about adding Miniconda to your path, make sure you add it!
+> If it warns you about adding Miniconda to your path, make sure you add it!

 You can replicate the current Mood Anaconda environment by cloning this repo, then running

 ```
 conda env create -f environment.yml
 ```

+## Running the live demo
+Make sure you have follow the Dependencies instructions above.

+In the top level of this repo, simply do
+* `jupyter notebook`.
+* Click on the `notebooks` dir
+* Open `livedemo.ipynb`

+And have fun!

 ## SpectrogramCNN